jaswanthpullepu/VSD_PD_using_OSET/README.md

 The purpose of this repository is to provide a complete idea about the workshop on VLSI SoC/Physical design using open-source EDA Tools.The main target audience of the workshop is
-1. Anyone who wants to learn SoC planning
+1. one who wants to learn SoC planning
-2. Anyone who wants to learn chip design from specifications to Layout
+2. one who wants to learn chip design from specifications to Layout
-3. Anyone curious to know, what happens before Synthesis, Physical design and STA.
+3. one who is curious to know, what happens before Synthesis, Physical design and STA.

 The open source tools that are involved in this workshop are as follows
 1. **Yosys** – for Synthesis